game-devs/WordsType/README.md

 #Unity Version: 2021.3.21f1

-- Run and Jump through the obstacles and collect the fruits along the way till the current lvl endpoint.
+- Each enemy ship will appear on the screen with an associated word.
+You have to type the word to destroy the ship and before it reaches the bottom and you lose.

 ![Capture](https://user-images.githubusercontent.com/70629274/234119348-f3a3a46b-6191-458d-9ee5-5e2440cf9215.PNG)